 3b.
 QoS rules can be (e.g. depending on access capabilities) provided at PDU Session establishment to the RAN using NG2 signalling.

-4. Flow-specific QoS signalling via the C-plane is needed for GBR SDF.
+4. QoS Flow-specific QoS signalling via the C-plane is needed for GBR SDF.

-Editor's note: Definition of Flow is for FFS.

 5. NG2 signalling related to QoS, outside of PDU Session establishment, corresponding to a pre-authorised QoS rule should be minimised for initiation, modification or termination of SDFs with no GBR requirements.